aaronpkelly/aaronpkelly.github.io/_posts/Rust.md

 By default, only the `main.rs` and `lib.rs` files are compiled for any folder, and any files that they reference as a module, e.g. `mod myUtils`

+# docker
+Instead of the official Rust image `rust:latest`, the image `ekidd/rust-musl-builder:stable` is used.

+The reason for this is Alpine is built around `musl-libc`, and an executable using the official Rust docker image won’t work.

 # my rust projects
 I have an CLI client called 'crust' that I want to use to interact with my API ('Dorknet').
 This is a good place to pour all my learning